Dragonmystic707/exalted-reincarnated/docs/System/The Exalted.md

 Occult is a broad skill, one that manipulates the very Essence that life in Creation relies upon, so it can sometimes be unclear to allow anything and everything through.
-So, there are a few guiding restrictions when using Occult:
+So, there are a few guiding restrictions when using Occult and creating custom Spells:

 -   It takes time.
 Aside from the most basic uses, Occult is highly ritualistic, rarely being able to used in single action.
 It also often may only be done in specific times of the day, or with certain reagents.

--   The Essence flows of others cannot be changed or altered without a dedicated Power.
+-   The cost is typically higher than other powers, and more often than not dips into Anima.

+-   Changing the unwilling is particularly difficult, and cannot be done at introductory powers.

 <table>
 <tbody>